SECURITY BREACHES, SECURITY NEWS, SECURITY RESEARCH, TUTORIAL |

 Bypass Sucuri or CloudFlare Web Firewall

-By knowing the real IP address of the server it is likely we could bypass the server simply by putting an entry in the clients /etc/hosts file.
-This works because we bypass the sites DNS that would otherwise send us via the Web Firewall.
+However, knowing the site's real IP address, it may be possible to bypass the WAF simply by directing traffic straight to the origin server, which avoids the sites DNS that would otherwise send us via the Web Firewall.

 Historical DNS Records